 Stability concerns how even and steady your temper is.
 The scale goes from Hot-tempered to Even-tempered.
 People who are Hot-tempered experience emotions intensively and get angry when provoked.
 People who are Even-tempered rarely get annoyed or upset.

 Stress tolerance concerns how you experience stress.
-The scale goes from Anxious to Composed.
-People who are Anxious worry about things that have happened or might happen in the future.
+The scale goes from Concerned to Composed.
+People who are Concerned worry about things that have happened or might happen in the future.
 People who are Composed rarely experiences feelings of worry or stress.